Patricia Kasper, MA, MTh

 What do you attribute your success to?

-I attribute my success to the development of two specialized programs: a 90-Day Neurodiversity Mapping program designed to empower neurodivergent adults, and a 9-month Understanding & Setting Up Your Child for Success program created for parents of neurodivergent children affected by prenatal exposure to alcohol, drugs, or trauma.
+I attribute my success to my passion for helping others, who like me, have faced invisible disabilities.
+In the past, this has led to volunteer advocacy in the service dog world, especially for diabetic alert dogs, and Lewy Body Dementia, with which my mother suffers.
+With regard to Fetal Alcohol Spectrum Disorders, my initial motivation for learning was for the purpose of better serving the youth and families on my caseload.
+Learning that 99.99% of affected individuals do not receive proper diagnoses, and applying that statistic to the adult population, who grew up believing that their quirks and struggles were brought upon themselves rather than the result of prenatal exposures changed my world and drove me to seek and serve those who deserve grace.
+My company has two tracts: a 90-Day Neurodiversity Mapping program designed to empower neurodivergent adults, and a 9-month Understanding & Setting Up Your Child for Success program created for parents of neurodivergent children affected by prenatal exposure to alcohol, drugs, or trauma.
 These programs reflect my commitment to supporting individuals and families in understanding neurodiversity and creating pathways toward growth and resilience.

 What values are most important to you in your work and personal life?

 The most important values to me in both my work and personal life are advocacy, perseverance, and authenticity.
-Through my involvement with the FASD community and the FASD authors group, I strive to elevate the voices of those often overlooked or misunderstood.
-My podcast and books—especially Sip by Sip: Candid Conversations with People Diagnosed as Adults with Fetal Alcohol Spectrum Disorders (FASD)—reflect my passion for sharing real stories and creating understanding.
+Through my involvement with the FASD community and my FASD authors group, I strive to elevate the voices of those often overlooked or misunderstood.
+My podcast and books—especially Sip by Sip: Candid Conversations with Adults Living with FASD—reflect my passion for sharing real stories and creating understanding.
 I’ve always been driven to stand up for the underdog, to support those facing disadvantages, and to never give up on making a meaningful difference.